SteveTANTAN/EMNLP2025_Submit-Hydra/README.md

 ```

 ### KG usage:
 Hydra utilze the Freebase and Wikidata KG.
-For more details about installation, please take a look at the Freebase and Wikidata folder.
+For more details about installation, please take a look at the Freebase and Wikidata folders.

 ---

 ## Evaluation

-Accuracy is computed with the answer in `answer/`.
-The positional argument is same with hydra_main.py
+Accuracy is computed with the answer in `Hydra/answer/`.
+The positional argument is the same as hydra_main.py

 ```bash
 python check_answer.py \